mbombar/codeflix/README.md

 You will also need to edit your `settings_local.py` to provide a list of `ALLOWED_HOSTS` and a path for the static files.

-Finally, collect the static files.
+Finally, collect the static files and make the translations.

     $ ./manage.py collectstatic
+    $ ./manage.py compilemessages